arialdomartini/Back-End-Developer-Interview-Questions/README.md

 Back-End Developer Interview Questions
 ======================================

+This page has been translated to [Chinese](https://github.com/monklof/Back-End-Developer-Interview-Questions) by [monklof](https://github.com/monklof).

 I'm not a big fan of asking technical questions in job interviews: I'd rather prefer to sit together with candidates in front of some real code, facing a real problem, and have a full day of pair programming rotating with all the team members.
 Yet, some technical questions could be used to start a deep and nice conversation, and this can be useful to get a deeper knowledge of each other.

 This repo contains a number of backend interview questions that can be used when vetting potential candidates.
 It is by no means recommended to use every single question here on the same candidate (that would take hours).
 Choosing a few items from this list should help you vet the intended skills you require.